camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 ![variable-scopes](assets/variable-scopes.png)

-This workflow instance has the following variables:
+This process instance has the following variables:

 - `a` and `b` are defined on the root scope and can be seen by _Task A_, _Task B_, and _Task C_.
 - `c` is defined in the sub process scope and can be seen by _Task A_ and _Task B_.